glynnbird/postdb/README.md

 ## Running

-Install the dependencies and run on your machine:
+Download this project and install the dependencies to run it on your machine:

 ```sh
 npm install
 npm run start
 ```

-The application will connect to local PostgreSQL instance and start serving out its API on port 5984. by default.
+The application will connect to local PostgreSQL instance and start serving out its API on port 5984 (CouchDB's default port), by default.

 ## API Reference